 In 2009, the location was renamed Steinbuckel; look there.

-The south and east oriented vineyards with 15 to 35% slope cover 41 hectares of vineyards.
+The oriented to the south and east vineyards with 15 to 35% slope cover 41 hectares of vineyards.
 The floors are made of red slate ( Rotliegendes ), Sandstone, loess and clay with underground volcanic rock.
-The best center with six hectares is a wind-protected, pure southern slope.
+The best centerpiece with six hectares is a wind-protected, pure south-facing slope.
 Shares in the location, for example, has the winery Gysler Alexander,

 Other single layers called Mandelberg exist in the municipalities or growing areas Dertingen (Baden), Lonsheim (Rheinhessen), Neustadt an der Weinstrasse (Pfalz) and Offenheim (Rheinhessen).